Dorjee Tshering Lepcha

-Dorjee Tshering Lepcha better known as D. T. Lepchais a Bharatiya Janata Party politician currently serving as a Member of Parliament at the Rajya Sabha from Sikkim as a member of the Bharatiya Janata Party.He has been elected in Sikkim Legislative Assembly election in 2014 and 2019 from Gnathang Machong constituency as candidate of Sikkim Democratic Front but later he joined Bharatiya Janata Party.
+Dorjee Tshering Lepcha better known as D. T. Lepcha is an Indian politician currently serving as a Member of Parliament at the Rajya Sabha from Sikkim as a member of the Bharatiya Janata Party.He has been elected in Sikkim Legislative Assembly election in 2014 and 2019 from Gnathang Machong constituency as candidate of Sikkim Democratic Front but later he joined Bharatiya Janata Party.
 He was minister of Sikkim Public Works (Buildings & Housing) and Transport in Pawan Chamling fifth ministry from 2014 to 2019.

-Dorjee Tshering Lepcha was declared as Bharatiya Janata Party's (BJP) Rajya Sabha candidate from Sikkim for upcoming elections to be held on 19 January 2024.
+Dorjee Tshering Lepcha was declared as Bharatiya Janata Party's (BJP) Rajya Sabha candidate from Sikkim for upcoming elections held on 19 January 2024.
+He was elected unopposed.